 Health Tips for Moms: It is very important for breastfeeding moms to take care of themselves by getting plenty of rest, eating nutritious foods, and drinking plenty of liquids.

-- Eat a healthy diet and rink plenty of fluids, including water.
+- Eat a healthy diet and drink plenty of fluids, including water.
 For help choosing the right foods, refer to HGIC 4118, Pregnancy & Breastfeeding.
-“MyPyramid Plan for Moms,” found on the www.MyPyramid.gov website has additional information.
+Additionally, “Nutritional Needs While Breastfeeding” found at https://www.choosemyplate.gov/moms-breastfeeding-nutritional-needs and “Tips for Breastfeeding Moms” found at https://wicworks.fns.usda.gov/wicworks/Topics/BreastfeedingFactSheet.pdfhas additional information.

 Handling & Storing Pumped Breast Milk